 Many of us commute via Chicago public transportation as a decent and fairly inexpensive way to get around the city.
 As a regular Blue Line commuter, I began to think about the varied architecture of Chicago train stations and what role they play in our communities.
 So I decided to look into a few of the train stations I have frequented over the years.

-What first caught my attention was the subtle simplicity of the architecture of the Logan Square blue line station (and its sister station, Belmont).
+What first caught my attention was the subtle simplicity of the architecture of the Logan Square (don’t forget, you can tour Logan Square with us!)
+Blue Line station (and its sister station, Belmont).
 I go by this station every day as well as have spent many an evening waiting for the train here and am always impressed by the magnitude of its openness.
 The station has a seemingly-endless, column-less platform and the high ceiling make it unlike most CTA stations in the city.
 In addition, the ability to see the entirety of the station and platform at once creates a sense of calm and safety, somewhat unexpected in usually cramped CTA train station.

 I was pleasantly surprised to find that the architecture firm of Skidmore, Owings and Merrill designed the Logan Square train station.
 I couldn’t believe I hadn’t taken notice of its modernist sensibility until now.
 The station was built in the 1960s when the CTA expanded and built two major subways to extend ridership in both far south and northwest neighborhoods.
 The CTA demolished the original elevated Logan Square station that had once served as the end of the line.
 Interestingly, this project was the first step towards growth of the CTA station after they had been eliminating el stations, el lines, and they had totally eliminated the streetcar system.